Enroll

 Integrated Kindergarten Classroom

 The integrated and inclusion classroom models bring together children with special needs and typically developing children or role models.
 Early integration experiences are known to be beneficial to both the special needs child and the typically developing child.
 Both groups learn from one another and develop a better understanding of each other's strengths and needs.
 The program uses the same curriculum and materials as the regular kindergarten program.
 In each integrated kindergarten classroom there will be one special needs teacher and two full time paraprofessionals for a maximum of twenty children.
 Classes will have up to ten role models and up to ten children with special needs.
 Parents may apply for the integrated programs during the kindergarten registration process.
 Typically developing students are screened and selected by the Special Education Department from enrollment requests and by zone address.
-If you wish to receive more information, please contact Laurie Mason, Director of Special Education at (508) 580-7525.

 What is the DUAL LANGUAGE program and how do I apply?

-All registrations must be completed with required documentation by May 16 to be eligible for the Dual Language Lottery.
+All registrations must be completed with required documentation by May 22 to be eligible for the Dual Language Lottery.

 - Final acceptance will be contingent upon the results of the screening and attending the mandatory family orientation session.